• Home |

 If you’re new to long-range hunting, it won’t take long before someone recommends Barnes bullets for big game.
 Not only does Barnes have impeccable quality standards, like Hornady, but the company also puts some of the greatest minds to work engineering long-range hunting rounds.

-But the innovation didn't stop there as the geniuses at Barnes knew they needed a bullet that was streamlined and sleek for longer range shots.
+But the innovation didn't stop there.
+The geniuses at Barnes knew they needed a bullet that is streamlined and sleek for longer-range shots.
 Regardless of which caliber you shoot, a Barnes LRX is going to have ridiculously high BC and offer you incredible sub-MOA accuracy results at all ranges.

 Barnes LRX bullets have a polymer tip giving them a more aerodynamic design that increases the ballistic coefficient (reduces drag and wind drift).
 But the polymer tip also helps to control and initiate expansion to ensure that you get the terminal performance you need at close-range as well as longer distances.